-18 Marking of Scripts and Essays/Reports/Dissertations and Coursework
+19 Marking of Scripts and Essays/Reports/Dissertations and Coursework

-- 18.1 Every Board and Joint Board of Examiners should draw up a marking scheme, which shall include, where appropriate, a Scheme for the Award of Honours.
-Marking schemes shall be approved by the Science Studies Committee, Medical Studies Committee or Engineering Studies Committee as appropriate. - 18.2 Every script and essay/report/dissertation1 shall be marked by at least two College Examiners or by one Assessor/Assistant Examiner and one College Examiner who shall afterwards prepare an agreed list of marks.
+- 19.1 Every Board and Joint Board of Examiners should draw up a marking scheme, which shall include, where appropriate, a Scheme for the Award of Honours.
+Marking schemes shall be approved by the relevant Faculty Education Committee. - 19.2 Every script and essay/report/dissertation1 shall be marked by at least two College Examiners or by one Assessor/Assistant Examiner and one College Examiner who shall afterwards prepare an agreed list of marks.
 There should be a clear process to follow when there is disagreement.
-The form of second marking used and the marks awarded (or confirmed) by each of the markers should be clear to all involved, including the External Examiner.
-The scripts and essays/reports/dissertations should be moderated by an External Examiner in accordance with the provisions of paragraph 8.6 above. - 18.3 Coursework which counts towards a candidate's final classification should be marked in detail by one College Examiner (or Assessor/Assistant Examiner), with a second College Examiner either double marking the coursework or at the least check marking the work.
-There should be a clear process to follow when there is disagreement.
-The form of second marking used and the marks awarded (or confirmed) by each of the markers should be clear to all involved, including the External Examiner.
-Coursework should be moderated by an External Examiner in accordance with the provisions of paragraph 8.6 above.
+The form of second marking used and the marks awarded (or confirmed) by each of the markers should be clear to all